100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Black and Tans deployed

 The British government recruits temporary forces to support the RIC in the war.
 The first, known as the ‘Black and Tans’ due to their improvised uniforms, arrive in Ireland in March 1920.
-Roughly 10,000 of these reinforcements, many of whom had fought during the First World War, are recruited during the War of Independence.
-A further 2,300 former British Army Officers are recruited as ‘Auxiliaries’ from August 1920 to conduct counter-insurgency operations.
+Roughly 10,000 men are recruited.
+A further 2,300 former British Army Officers are recruited as ‘Auxiliaries’ from August 1920.

 21 Nov 1920